 Luckily, there’s a tool to help you out.
-SEO Ideas provides a detailed list of insights on how to improve your content in the eyes of both users and search engines.
+On Page SEO Checker provides a detailed list of insights on how to improve your content in the eyes of both users and search engines.
 Let’s see how it works.

-First, you need to launch SEO Ideas.
-You can find it in one of your project toolkits.
+First, you need to launch it.
+You can find On Page SEO Checker in one of your project toolkits.

-To set up SEO Ideas, you have to input the necessary page URL and the selected keyword.
+To set it up, input the necessary page URL and the selected keyword.
 You can input multiple pages at once, and there are many input options, but we’ll get to that later.